cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 * Learning a new framework without losing the work you've made so far by making the bookmark app you've built an Americano app with no effort.
 * Learning how to painlessly structure your code and improve your capacity to maintain your code.

+### Source code
+The source code of this tutorial can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/americano).

 ### Getting stated
 In a brand new application folder, install americano:
 ```bash